30 Body Language Cues That Indicate Relationship Problems

 They're biting their lip a lot.

-Try as your partner might to cover up their lies, their body language is bound to give them away in the end.
-And though everyone exhibits nervousness in different ways, body language expert Janine Driver notes that without a doubt, the biting of the lip “says that [your partner] is holding something back.”
+Try as your partner might to cover up their real feelings, their body language is bound to give them away in the end.
+And though everyone exhibits nervousness in different ways, Washington, D.C.-based body language expert Janine Driver notes that without a doubt, the biting of the lip "says that [your partner] is holding something back."

 They're crossing their legs.

 When you and your partner are having a heated conversation, the last thing you want to see is their legs crossed.
 Why?
-According to psychologist Travis Bradberry, this can “signal that a person is mentally, emotionally, and physically closed off”—and those aren’t exactly ideal circumstances when it comes to settling a spousal argument.
+As psychologist Travis Bradberry, president of TalentSmart in San Diego, wrote for Entrepreneur, this can "signal that a person is mentally, emotionally, and physically closed off."
+He added, "It's not intentional, which is why it's so revealing."

 They never give you their undivided attention.